Let’s take a look at the main

 offer many of the specific high-level services currently provided by grid

-- Security: users with sensitive data may be reluctant to entrust it to external providers or to providers outside their borders. - Opacity: the technologies used to guarantee reliability and safety of cloud operations are not made public. - Rigidity: the cloud is generally located at a single site, which increases risk of complete cloud failure. - Provider lock-in: there’s a risk of being locked in to services provided by a very small group of suppliers. |
+technology. - Security: users with sensitive data may be reluctant to entrust it to external providers or to providers outside their borders. - Opacity: the technologies used to guarantee reliability and safety of cloud operations are not made public. - Rigidity: the cloud is generally located at a single site, which increases risk of complete cloud failure. - Provider lock-in: there’s a risk of being locked in to services provided by a very small group of suppliers. |

 |